 Espen Henriksen, Finn Kydland, Roman Šustek, Wednesday, October 2, 2013

 The monetary policy for Eurozone members is one-size-fits-all in an economic area rife with economic differences.
 Does this really make a difference?
 This column argues that even if each EZ member state had a fully independent monetary authority, monetary policies would likely still appear highly synchronised across EZ members.

 The recent reversal of capital flows to emerging markets raises the question of whether and how to intervene in currency markets.
 Brazil’s central bank has intervened heavily, spending more than $50 billion and promising to double that by the end of the year.
 However, almost all of that intervention has taken place in onshore derivative markets that settle in real.
 This column argues that such interventions can be effective, but that central banks must stand ready to use their foreign-exchange reserves if necessary.

-Spencer Dale, James Talbot 13 September 2013
+Spencer Dale, James Talbot, Friday, September 13, 2013

 The Bank of England’s Monetary Policy Committee has recently provided some explicit forward guidance regarding the future conduct of monetary policy in the UK.
 This column by the Bank's Chief economist explains how the MPC designed its forward guidance to respond to the unprecedented challenges facing the UK economy and argues that forward guidance allows the MPC to explore the scope for economic expansion without putting price and financial stability at risk.